Career Opportunities

 Please view our current openings below to see how you can be a part of the William James College community.
 We offer a very attractive benefits package that includes: health, dental, life and long-term disability insurance; retirement (403b); flexible spending accounts; EAP services; and generous vacation, personal, and holiday paid time off.

-William James College is in an exciting phase of growth at a time when its work is more essential than ever.
-For more than 40 years, the College’s talented faculty and staff have been educating professionals to bring mental health treatment skills to businesses and organizations, health care systems, correctional facilities, community mental health centers, schools, and consulting rooms.
-William James College is committed to educational excellence in applied psychology and to developing the next generation of culturally sensitive professionals to increase access to behavioral healthcare for all people.
+William James College is in an exciting growth phase at a time when its work is more essential than ever.
+For 50 years, the College’s talented faculty and staff have been educating professionals to bring mental health treatment skills to businesses and organizations, health care systems, correctional facilities, community mental health centers, schools, and consulting rooms.
+William James College is committed to educational excellence in applied psychology and developing the next generation of skilled professionals to increase access to behavioral healthcare for all people.

 Position Summary